Skip to Content

 vovk.config.mjs

-Package "vovk" provides a utility function multitenant that plays a role of a router for your multitenant application.
-It accepts the request information and returns the action that middleware needs to take, such as redirecting to a specific subdomain or rewriting the request to a different path.
+The "vovk" package provides a multitenant utility that acts as the router for your multitenant app.
+It accepts request information and returns the action the middleware should take—redirect to a subdomain or rewrite to a path.

-• overrides: an object that maps tenant subdomain domain names to their specific routing rules.
-Each rule is an array of objects with from and to properties, where from is the path prefix to match and to is the path to which the request should be rewritten or redirected.
+• overrides: a map from tenant subdomain names to routing rules.
+Each rule is an array of objects with from (path prefix) and to (target path).

 src/middleware.ts